So, you wanna be rich and a successful entrepreneur? Great!

 - Don’t provide company credit cards to staff.
 I learned this the hard way.
 It’s amazing what people do when it’s not their money.
 I changed things around.
 The staff that incurred company expenses paid first and submitted bills for reimbursement.
 Our office manager was all too pleased to see how budgets were now followed and respected.

 - Offer incentive programs.
 Suppose a staff member comes up with an idea to save money.
-For the next year, this staff member receives 30% of the savings.
+This staff member receives 30% of the savings for the next year.

 - Negotiate.
 Negotiate some more.
 And for good measure, negotiate.
 Suppliers are only too happy to help.
 But you need to ask.